by James Kraus

 When Don first visits the Cadillac showroom, he gets a taste of his own advertising hyperbole when the salesman asserts that while Don’s Dodge was wonderful for “getting you where you are going, this (gesturing toward a new Coupe de Ville) is for when you have already arrived;” thus subjecting Don to the same marketing psychology on which the entire existence of Sterling Cooper is based.

-The most intriguing of the ’61 and ’62 models today are the very rare short-deck Town Sedan and Park Avenue, both of which are a svelte 18 cm (7”) shorter and 18 kg (40 lbs) lighter than their standard, more ponderous brethren.
+The clearest and best expression of the grace and spirit motif can be seen in the 1961 Coupe de Ville with its elegant, slender C-pillars; and the rare 1961 four-window cantilevered-roof version of the Sedan de Ville with its sleek, monumentally scaled one-piece wraparound rear glass.
+I believe these two models represent the epitome of post-war Cadillac design.
+Another intriguing pair of ’61 and ’62 models are the short-deck Town Sedan and Park Avenue, both of which are a svelte 18 cm (7”) shorter and 18 kg (40 lbs) lighter than their standard brethren.
 Since today’s cars have grown so portly themselves, these Cadillacs are not so comparatively gargantuan as one might think.
-The 1962 models are less than 10 cm (4”) wider than a new Porsche Panamera and the short-deck versions are less than 20 cm (8”) longer than the current Audi A8L.
+They are less than 10 cm (4”) wider than a Porsche Panamera, and these shorter versions are less than 20 cm (8”) longer than the current Audi A8L.